giuper/Blockchain24/03-SmartSigPayTX/README.md

 ### Constructing a Transaction and Signing it with a Smart Signature ###

-Python program [SmartSig.py](./SmartSig.py) prepares and submits a transaction logically signed by a specified TEAL program.
+Python program [SmartSig.py](./SmartSig.py) prepares and submits a payment transaction logically signed by a TEAL program.
-The sender of the transaction will be the address of the TEAL program and the receiver is specified on the command line.
+It takes as command line arguments the name of the file containing the TEAL program, the name of the file containing the address of the receiver, and one argument.
+This program can be used for
-It is assumed that the TEAL program takes one single input that i s passed to ```SmartSig.py``` as a command line argument.
+TEAL programs that take one single input that is short enough to be specified on the command line (like ```fortytwo.teal```).
+For program that take long inputs that are inconvenient to specify on the commad line one can user ```SmartSigNoArg.py```.

+#### Step 1 ####
 To create the transaction we need to compute the address of the sender that is obtained by compiling the TEAL program